buddhaman/AnymaEngine/Readme.md

 - Make list of common colors.

 ### Done
+- Create a renderer instead of passing all these meshes and textures around.
+- Use textures to draw a circle.
+- Get textures working and set default texture.
+- Get camera working in editor.
 - Add different sensor type instead of eyes: nearest agent.
 #### RELEASE 4
 - Remove CMAKE.
 I decided to use CMake for this project and i regret it.
 Very much.